ididdidi/ididdidi.github.io/_projects/mobile-monitoring-system.md

 title: Mobile monitoring system
 repository: mobile-monitoring-system
 preview: ./assets/images/projects/mobile-monitoring-system/preview.png
-excerpt:  Identification of sensors during the crawl, receiving information from the Control center about the values of their readings, visualizing the readings from the sensor on the screen of a mobile device, sending a message to the Control center that the object was examined...
+excerpt:  Identification of sensors during the crawl, receiving information from the Control center about the values of their readings, visualizing the readings from the sensor on the screen of a mobile device, sending a message to the Control Center that the object has been inspected...
 date: 27-06-2019
 categories: projects
 tags: [java, android, studies, mqtt]